HeckelRobert/contract-manufacturing-assistant/adrs/ADR-005-microsoft-graph-mail-integration.md

 ## Context

-The pilot workflow is extended to fetch customer inquiry emails from a Microsoft 365 mailbox, categorize them, route support cases to an in-app queue, prefill contract-manufacturing inquiries, and send proposal replies by email.
+The pilot workflow is extended to fetch customer inquiry emails from a Microsoft 365 mailbox, categorize them, route support cases to an in-app queue, prefill contract-manufacturing inquiries, and send contract manufacturing replies by email.

 Requirements: inbox fetch, categorization, support queue, inquiry prefill, outbound mail (see `docs/requirements.md` FR-020–FR-025).